vuduc153/Restaurants-Review-Django/README.md

-# AngularJS - Django Web Application
+# Django - AngularJS Web Application

+## About
+An online platform that allows users to freely share their experience and opinion about restaurants all around the world with the community.

+Built on Django framework.

-## Installing
+## Setup

-Create a virtual environment with:
+Create a new virtual environment with:
 ```
 virtualenv django_env
 ```